ANNarchy/ANNarchy/docs/manual/Network.rst

     def simulation(idx, net):
         net.simulate(1000.)

 The first argument to this method MUST be an integer corresponding to the index of a network, the second MUST be a network object.
+Other arguments are allowed (see below)

 One can then call the ``parallel_run()`` method and pass it the method, as well as a list of networks to apply this network::